davbeek/gitinspectorgui-old/README.rst

 Features
 --------
-The Python ``gitinspectorgui`` tool facilitates detailed quantitative analysis of the contribution of each author to selected repositories.
+The Python ``gitinspectorgui-old`` tool facilitates detailed quantitative analysis of the contribution of each author to selected repositories.

 - Html and Excel backends provide detailed Git statistics: